iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 77 | Temperature Estimator
 =================================================

+The Temperature Estimator uses a conduction thermal model to estimate the temperature of components not directly sensed.
+In the motor modules the Temperature Estimator estimates the motor coil temperature.
+The temperature is used to derate the motor if the temperature rises into dangerous levels.
+The temperature limits can be adjusted, though this is not recommended.

     .. table:: Temperature Estimator
         :widths: 8 18 15 10 5 50
         :class: tight-table